Mental health emergency

 Oxford University Counselling Service

 Any member of Balliol can access the Oxford University Counselling Service.
-For an appointment, please contact: counselling@admin.ox.ac.uk, 01865 270300, or visit the 3 Worcester Street office.
+For an appointment, please contact: counselling@admin.ox.ac.uk or call 01865 270300.

 The Counselling Service offers confidential support; however, it is not an emergency service.
 It also provides supportive online self-help resources, for example, on performing academically, advice for Freshers, on anxiety, and perfectionism, along with details of educational groups and workshops.